General GAN-generated image detection by data augmentation in fingerprint domain: Proposed Method

 \section{Proposed Method}

-As illustrated in Figure~\ref{fig:overview}, our framework consists of two stages: the perturbed fake image generation and the GAN detector training.
+As illustrated in Fig.~\ref{fig:overview}, our framework consists of two stages: the perturbed fake images generation and the GAN detector training.
 The former stage enriches the fake types of training data by perturbing the original fingerprints of fake images.
 The latter stage trains the GAN detector on real images and perturbed fake images for better generalization.

-\subsection{Perturbed fake images generation}
+\subsection{Perturbed Fake Images Generation}

-\subsubsection{Fingerprint extraction}
+\subsubsection{Fingerprint Extraction}

 Autoencoder is able to learn the key structure of real images due to its powerful reconstruction ability.
 Thus, an autoencoder trained on real images possesses the prior knowledge of naturalness, and cannot perfectly recover the fake traces in GAN-generated images.
-To this end, we propose to extract the GAN fingerprints using an autoencoder trained on only real images.
+To this end, we propose to extract the GAN fingerprints using an autoencoder mainly trained on real images.
 Given that GAN fingerprints are high-frequency discriminative information possessed by only GAN-generated images, we represent the GAN fingerprints as the residuals between the fake images and the reconstructed images.
 Let us denote the autoencoder based fingerprint extractor and the real image by $E$, $x_r$ respectively.
 In the training phase, $E$ is optimized by minimizing the mean square error (MSE) based reconstruction loss: